Vaginismus brings several unique challenges before and during pregnancy, but solutions are available to provide relief.

 Untreated vaginismus may present some challenges during pregnancy.
 Some women experience pelvic tightness or spasms during simple routine pelvic exams.
 For this reason, vaginismus may present problems during prenatal care visits, vaginal ultrasounds, pre/post-delivery pelvic exams, and other procedures.

-There are no easy answers for this, so it is best to overcome the vaginismus before or early in the pregnancy so that both intercourse and pelvic exams become possible without pain or great difficulty.
+There are no easy answers for this, so it is best to overcome the vaginismus before or early in the pregnancy so that both intercourse and pelvic exams are possible without pain or great difficulty.

 Will vaginismus impede the vaginal delivery of a baby?

-Before embarking on vaginismus treatment during pregnancy, a physician should be consulted to confirm the appropriateness of treatment options, and to ensure that none pose a risk to the pregnant female or developing fetus.
+Before embarking on vaginismus treatment during pregnancy, a physician should be consulted to confirm the appropriateness of treatment options, and to ensure that none pose a risk to the pregnant female or developing baby.

 Will natural childbirth help relieve vaginismus by stretching the vaginal opening?